SpeechTherapy.org › Find a Speech Therapist

 When should I seek a speech therapy evaluation for my child?

-If you have concerns about your child’s speech or language development — at any age — now is the right time to seek an evaluation.
-You do not need to wait until your child is significantly behind.
-For children under three contact Early Intervention directly — evaluation is free and no referral is needed.
-Key signs to watch for include no words by 16 months, fewer than 50 words by age two, not combining words by age two, or loss of skills previously present.
-See our guide to
+If you have concerns about your child’s speech or language development at any age now is the right time to seek an evaluation.
+Key signs include no words by 16 months, fewer than 50 words by age two, not combining words by age two, or loss of skills previously present.
+See our guide to when children should start talking for a full breakdown by age.

 Is online speech therapy as effective as in-person therapy?